 Blood tests can only be carried out if all parties agree to them.
 They can now provide positive proof of paternity if a sophisticated form of testing is used.
 This is known as genetic tissue typing and in particular human leucocyte antigen testing.
 The usual requirements as to expert witnesses apply and a court must be satisfied on the balance of probabilities that the defendant is the father (s 10).
 As noted above, blood tests may be ordered by a court and adverse inferences drawn from a refusal to take such a test.

-See “Parenting presumptions and AI/IVF” and “Assisted reproductive technology and surrogacy”, for discussion of parentage presumptions for children conceived with reproductive assistance or through surrogacy.
+See “Parenting presumptions and AI/IVF” and “Assisted reproductive treatment and surrogacy”, for discussion of parentage presumptions for children conceived with reproductive assistance or through surrogacy.

 The SoC Act provides that all children who have a mother and a father (actual or presumed) are of equal status under the law, regardless of whether their parents were married or not.
 For the purposes of inheritance this applies to children whose fathers die without a will or where the will was made after 1 March 1975 (the commencing date of SoC Act), and where paternity was established before the father’s death.